varvarigos/LitBench/README.md

 ## Overview

-**LitBench** is a benchmarking framework tailored to retrieve, process, and fine-tune LLMs on **academic literature-related tasks**, ensuring that all operations—from paper retrieval to graph construction and model fine-tuning—are **centered around the user’s chosen domain**, however niche or abstract it may be.
-At its core, LitBench leverages the arXiv Topics dataset, which provides structured topic metadata for papers, along with the corresponding arXiv Topic Embeddings, available on Hugging Face.
-These embeddings are integral to the retriever, ensuring that papers most relevant to the user’s domain are identified for the graph construction and LLM fine-tuning.
+**LitBench** is a comprehensive framework tailored to retrieve, process, and fine-tune LLMs on **academic literature-related tasks** centered around the user’s chosen domain, **however niche the domain may be**.
+At its core, LitBench incorporates several steps:

-1. **Retrieve relevant papers**: Given any user input domain—no matter how specific, interdisciplinary, or conceptual-LitBench finds the most relevant papers by computing **cosine similarity** between the query and available academic papers.
+1. **Retrieve relevant papers**: Given any user input domain—no matter how specific or interdisciplinary—LitBench leverages the <a href="https://huggingface.co/datasets/AliMaatouk/arXiv_Topics">arXiv Topics</a> dataset to find the most relevant papers to the user's chosen domain.
-2. **Download and clean papers**: The selected papers, directly relevant to the user's chosen domain, are retrieved from **arXiv** and processed to extract structured and unstructured content.
+2. **Download and clean papers**: The selected papers are retrieved from **arXiv** and processed to extract structured and unstructured content through an extensive cleaning pipeline.
-3. **Construct a domain-specific literature graph**: The generated graph is entirely tailored to the user’s research focus.
-It contains key attributes such as:
+3. **Construct a domain-specific literature graph**: Using the downloaded papers, a graph tailored to the user’s chosen domain is constructed, containing several key attributes such as:
    - **Title, Abstract, Introduction**
    - **Topics of the paper**
    - **Citation sentences**
    - **Full unstructured content (if desired)**
    - **Edges representing citation relationships**
-4. **Fine-tune LLMs on graph-related tasks**: The constructed graph is used to develop and benchmark LLMs on **downstream literature tasks**, such as **citation prediction and introduction to abstract generation**, while also supporting applications built on these tasks, including **related work generation and influential paper retrieval**.
+4. **Fine-tune LLMs on graph-related tasks**: The constructed graph is used to fine-tune LLMs on **downstream literature tasks**, such as **citation prediction** and **introduction-to-abstract generation**, while also supporting applications built on these tasks, including **related work generation** and **influential paper retrieval**.

 <p align="center">
   <img src="img/arxiv_logo.jpeg" alt="arXiv Logo" width="220"/>